Setup GitHub Actions Self-Hosted Runner On VMs & Docker

 run: mkdir actions-testing

-You can see in the above YML file the only difference between running in VM and Container is a new container block is added to the YML file.
+You can see in the above YAML file, the only difference between running in VM and Container is a new container block is added to the YAML file.

 The container block runs your jobs inside the container you specify.
 In the above example, I have given the official Ubuntu image as the container image.

-When you run the jobs using a container the steps will run inside the Actions Runner working directory inside the container
+When you run the jobs using a container the steps will run inside a container in the VM.

-Based on the above YML file it creates the folder inside the container Actions Runner working directory, you can see how the folder is created inside the container in the below image
+It creates a folder inside the container to run the clone and run the workflows, you can see how the folder is created inside the container in the below image.

 In the above image, /__w/github-actions/github-actions is the Actions Runner working directory inside the container.